zdravkov/kendo-docs/api/dataviz/chart.md

 * "max" - the highest value for the date period.
 * "min" - the lowest value for the date period.
 * "sum" - the sum of all values for the date period.
+* "first" - the first value
-* function (values, series) - user-defined aggregate function.
+* function(values, series, dataItems, category) - user-defined aggregate function.
+Returns single value or data item.
 * object  - (compound aggregate) **Applicable to "candlestick" and ohlc "series"**.
 Specifies the aggregate for each data item field.

 ##### Example - set the chart series aggregate